 Understanding which device your subscribers prefer to read emails on can help you optimize your email design for even greater engagement.

-Tip: You can check your subscribers’ preferences by checking your email analytics.
+Tip: You can check your subscribers’ preferences by checking your email reports.
 This is available both for standalone emails and for workflow emails.

 Mobile-first design best practices